oguzkopan/careerrougelike/DEMO-VIDEO-SCRIPT.md

 The Interview Agent creates job-specific questions, and the Grader Agent provides detailed feedback.

 [Show work dashboard]
-After accepting a job, players complete tasks to gain XP and level up.
+After accepting a job, players complete tasks and attend meetings to gain XP and level up.

 [Show task completion]
 The Grader evaluates solutions, awards XP, and the CV Agent updates the resume automatically.
+Completing tasks triggers meetings.

+[Show meeting]
+Players participate in virtual meetings with AI colleagues.
+Meetings generate follow-up tasks based on discussions.

+[Show bidirectional system]
+This bidirectional flow—tasks trigger meetings, meetings generate tasks—creates a continuous, realistic workplace experience.

 [Show job switching]
 As players level up, they can search for better opportunities and advance their careers.

 [Show technical details]
 Everything runs on Cloud Run with auto-scaling and Firestore persistence.
+The system intelligently monitors dashboard state and generates content to maintain 3-5 tasks and 1-2 meetings.

 [Closing]
 Try it yourself at the link below.
 Thank you!